-Stratford's housing stock is both "affordable" and "attainable".
-There are many housing units in Stratford that would be considered "naturally occurring affordable housing" since they are affordable to people and households earning 80 percent or less of the area median income.
+Using the Metro Area median income levels, Stratford's housing stock is both "affordable" and "attainable".
+There are many housing units in Stratford that would be considered "naturally occurring affordable housing" since they are affordable to people and households earning 80 percent or less of the Metro Area median income.